-- 2 You can specify the search criteria by performing any of the following: - Specify the search criteria in the Criteria field. - For information about the syntax for search criteria, see Appendix A, "Search Query Syntax," on page 161. - Click Build criteria to build the criteria using an interactive user interface. - Click Select and Append criteria to reuse an existing criteria from Tags and Filters. - 3 Click Search.
+- 1 Log in to the SSDM web console. - 2 You can specify the search criteria by performing any of the following: - Specify the search criteria in the Criteria field.
+For information about the syntax for search criteria, see Appendix A, "Search Query Syntax," on page 159. - Click Build criteria to build the criteria using an interactive user interface. - Click Select and Append criteria to reuse an existing criteria from Tags and Filters. - 3 Click Search.

 SSDM displays the search results in a new tab.
 You can further refine the search results based on the desired event fields, time range, and so on.
-For information about refining the search results, see Discover in Kibana documentation.
+For information about refining the search results, see Discover section in Kibana documentation.

 NOTE: If the network latency between SSDM and Elasticsearch nodes is high, the event visualization interface may not launch due to a time-out error.
 To avoid this issue, increase the time-out period in Kibana.
-For more information, see Event Visualization Interface May Not Launch Due to Time-Out Error in the Troubleshooting section of the NetIQ Sentinel Administration Guide.
+For more information, see Event Visualization Interface May Not Launch Due to Time-Out Error in the Troubleshooting section of the Sentinel Administration Guide.